 outpatient treatment, you regularly go to a mental

-health clinic, counselor's office, hospital clinic, or local health department
+health clinic, a counselor's office, a hospital clinic, or a local health department

 inpatient treatment, you stay at a hospital and have